spiral/docs/templater/expert.md

 # Extended Templater Usage
-As you might assume based on this tutorial section title, basic templater features like template inheritance are only one part of the templater (to be honest a pretty small part of it).
-In additon, to generic features covered in [basic templater tutorial] (basics.md) you are able to create and import so called virtual tags or widgets.
-Such widgets are created as normal views and can be located inside your application or provided by a [module] (/components/modules.md).
+As you might expect based on the title, the basic templater features (like template inheritance) are only one part of the templater (honestly, a very small part of it).
+In additon to generic features covered in [basic templater tutorial] (basics.md), you can create and import so called virtual tags or widgets.
+These widgets are created as normal views and can be located inside your application or provided by a [module] (/components/modules.md).

 ## Widget/tag creation
-If you remember, based on information provided by [Basic Templater Usage] (basic.md) templater handles situation with extending parent layouts and preventing in-view includes like:
+If you remember, the information provided by the [Basic Templater Usage] (basic.md) templater handles situation with extending the parent layouts and preventing in-view like:

 ```php
 Some content...
 <?= $this->container->views->render('another-view', [...]) ?>
 ```

-This simplifies view definition when we are talking about footers, headers and navigations, however there is many situations when including another view can give us benefits.
-For example we can create unviversal view to render some news feed or display comment and etc. Let's start with very simple example and say that we want to have view dedicated to render newsline in many different parts of website, let's try to locate such view into "application/views/elements/feed.php".
+This simplifies the view definition when we are talking about footers, headers and navigations.
+However there are many situations where including another view is more beneficial.
+For example, we can create a unviversal view to render some newsfeed or display a comment among other things.
+Let's start with a very simple example where we have a view dedicated to render a newsline in many different areas of your website.
+Let's try to locate this view in "application/views/elements/feed.php".

 ```html
 <div class="news">